SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-2-5-add-permissions-check-for-the-copy-dashboard-action-6493-graft-release.md

 ticket: MTM-59454
 version: 1020.2.5
 ---
-Added a permissions check for the copy dashboard action.
-The system will now verify that the user has the necessary permissions before allowing them to copy a dashboard.
-If the user lacks the necessary permissions, the copy button will be disabled.
+A permission check for the copy dashboard action has been added.
+The platform now verifies that the user has the required permissions before allowing them to copy a dashboard.
+If the user lacks the required permissions the **Copy** button will be disabled.